Last Updated on January 17, 2023 by Pinpoint 250

 How Much Skill Do You Need To Roast Your Own Beans?

-As long as you love coffee, you don’t really need any particular skills to roast your own coffee beans.
-As long as you can read instructions and have a desire to learn.
+As long as you love coffee, you don’t need any particular skills to roast your coffee beans as long as you can read instructions and have a desire to learn.

 Different Methods For Roasting Your Own Coffee Beans

-For the home coffee roaster, you may want to experiment with using equipment you have on hand, such as a popcorn popper or your oven.
+For the home coffee roaster, you may want to experiment using equipment on your hands, such as a popcorn popper or your oven.
 We’ll take a look at both methods below:

-Roasting Your Own Coffee Beans in a Popcorn Popper
+Roasting Your Coffee Beans in a Popcorn Popper

 This is a great starting point, especially for small quantities.
 Of course, you know that popcorn poppers are not meant to roast coffee.
 If you use your popcorn, you should know that it will invalidate your warranty.